Kurento/kurento-room/kurento-room-doc/src/site/sphinx/cloud_deployment.rst

     images, mario-wings.png and wizard.png.
   - **loopback.remote** if true, the users will see their own video using the loopbacked stream from the server.
-Thus, if the user enables the hat filter on her video stream, she’ll be able to visualize the end result after having applied the filter.
+Thus, if the user enables the hat filter on her video stream, she'll be able to visualize the end result after having applied the filter.
   - **loopback.andLocal** if true, besides displaying the loopback media, the client interface will also provide the original (and local) media stream
-  - **authRegex** is the username pattern that allows the creation of a room only when the requester’s name matches the pattern.
-This is done during the call to obtain an instance of KurentoClient, the provider will throw an exception if the pattern has been specified and it doesn’t match the name.
+  - **authRegex** is the username pattern that allows the creation of a room only when the requester's name matches the pattern.
+This is done during the call to obtain an instance of KurentoClient, the provider will throw an exception if the pattern has been specified and it doesn't match the name.
   - **kmsLimit** is the maximum number of pipelines that can be created in a KurentoClient.